• Tools

 1. Overview

-• Creating and deleting calendar events
+• Updating and deleting events to maintain accurate calendar information.

 2. Prerequisites

-3. How to Get Credentials
+3. Credentials

 4. Supported Operations